scotthavard92/Zendesk-Help-Center-Redirection/README.md

 3. Adding additional redirects requires adding any old/new article ID's or external URLs to the hash table, and pushing the updated code live.

+ 4. MAKE SURE TO ARCHIVE OLD ARTICLES.
+If you only "unpublish", then the redirect will send to an authentication page and not to the new article.